Internal Banner 4

 Full, Fair, Just Compensation

 The ProteGen sling is a synthetic polymer implant introduced in April of 1997 as a treatment for feminine urinary stress incontinence.
 Urologists implanted the sling underneath the bladder to provide support and reduce stress that can cause incontinence.
 Instead of providing relief, the device often caused numerous complications including erosion of the vaginal wall, dehiscence (splitting of the tissue), infection, vaginal discharge, vaginal bleeding, foul odor, and other problems.
 In January of 1999 Boston Scientific Corporation, the manufacturer of the ProteGen, recalled the product due to the unusually high number of complications.

-If you or a loved one is in need of legal assistance, contact an Ohio defective product lawyer at Robert W. Kerpsack Co., L.P.A. at (614) 766-2000 in Columbus, Ohio or toll free (800) 944-0755 or submit an online questionnaire.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
-In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+If you or a loved one is in need of legal assistance, contact Ohio defective product lawyer Robert W. Kerpsack Co., L.P.A. at (614) 766-2000 in Columbus, Ohio, or submit an online questionnaire.
+The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds. online fogadóiroda In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please contact us right away to ensure that you do not waive your right to possible compensation.

 Copyright © 2023